 Visit Campbelltown City Council's web page.

-Photos showing some of the issues to be addressed in the restoration of the site.
+Photos showing some of the pollution issues that were addressed in the restoration of the site.